ECEHive/hums/README.md

 ## Structure

 This project has a monorepo structure.
-The `apps/` directory contains applications (e.g. client, server) while the `packages/` directory contains shared libraries and tools (e.g. drizzle, trpc)
+The `apps/` directory contains applications (e.g. client, server) while the `packages/` directory contains shared libraries and tools (e.g. prisma, trpc)

 ## Prerequisites